LuisAYW/LuisAYW/README.md

-### Hi there 👋 I am IT specialist support Oracle ONE G6
+### Hi there 👋 I am IT specialist support Oracle ONE G6 red team

 <!--
 **LuisAYW/LuisAYW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.